httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 send reports to and about those hosts.

 UAs SHOULD limit the rate at which they send reports.
-For example, it is unnecessary to send the same report to the same `report-uri` more than once.
+For example, it is unnecessary to send the same report to the same `report-uri` more than once in the same web browsing session.

 ### The enforce Directive